-Whether they’re pint-sized chefs, marine biologists, baseball hot-shots or budding Broadway stars, there are tons of fun things for your kids to do this summer in Kidsguide’s jam-packed CampGuide.
+Whether they’re pint-sized chefs, marine biologists, baseball hot-shots or budding Broadway stars, there are tons of fun things for your kids to do this winter in Kidsguide’s jam-packed CampGuide.

 Here are five things to look for before writing your check and dropping off your camper:

 Because they’re working with kids, camp counselors should be held to the highest of standards.
 Look for a camp where the staff has been background-checked, with references, an interview and a criminal-records search.
 There should be certified lifeguards for your swimmers, and someone trained in CPR and first aid.
 High-school counselors should report to a pro, and they should seem enthusiastic and interested in the job.
 You’ll also want a low camper-to-staff ratio of about 10 to one for kids ages 8 to 14.

 There are plenty of new and creative camps that are really well run.
 But bad ones close up fast if they’re unsafe or unprofessional.
 Look for a camp with a long track record, one that’s run by a reputable organization (YMCA, for example), or a camp that’s accredited by the American Camp Association (ACA), which has applicants measure up against 300+ standards.

 Especially when your camper’s out on field trips, swimming in the Pacific or trying new things, like rock climbing, you’ll want to know you can reach a grown-up any time before, during and after camp — or at least have someone call you back ASAP.
 Test it out before you enroll.